 See Aboriginal and Torres Strait Islander specific primary health care: results from the nKPI and OSR collections for the latest data from the nKPI collection.

-AIHW national Key Performance Indicators data collection: user guide for June 2021
+AIHW national Key Performance Indicators data collection: user guide for December 2021 (PDF 895 Kb)

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.